GoogleCloudPlatform/cloudml-samples/imdb/README.md

 widely applicable kind of machine learning problem.
 This example classifies movie reviews as positive or negative using the text of the review.
-This sample code is based on Tensorflow [tutorial](https://www.tensorflow.org/tutorials/keras/basic_text_classification).
+This sample code is based on TensorFlow [tutorial](https://www.tensorflow.org/tutorials/keras/basic_text_classification).

 ### Examples

-* The sample provided in [Keras](./tensorflow/keras) uses the Keras library inside Tensorflow.
+* The sample provided in [Keras](./tensorflow/keras) uses the Keras library inside TensorFlow.
   This API is great for fast iteration, and quickly adapting models to your own datasets without major code overhauls.